beso-devo/finance_house_test/README.md

 ---

 ## Assumptions
+# Git commit - Old BloC version uses

+You can check this commit I was using the old way to yeild the states and old approach I upgraded it to be on latest version and also we have another way like using cubits.
+I can be dynamic with any structure/version you want from me to use.

 # Project General Flows

 When the project is started you'll see the splash screen then moving ahead into the